Yemeni cuisine: Legumes

 Broad beans are used in Yemeni dishes, such as bean salad.
 Lentils are also used in dishes such as stews.

 Yemeni dishes

 Breakfast dishes

 Yemeni people prefer to have warm dishes in the morning.
 Typically, the meal consists of different types of pastries with a cup of Yemeni coffee or tea.

 A more hearty meal often includes legumes, eggs, or even roasted meat or kebab, which is usually served with a type of bread either aside or as a sandwich.
-People in Yemen also make a breakfast dish that is made from lamb or beef liver, which is considered a bizarre delicacy to non-Yemenis.
+People in Yemen also make a breakfast dish from lamb or beef liver, which is considered a bizarre delicacy to non-Yemenis.

-Dishes common at breakfast include fattah, fatoot, ful medames, mutabbaq, and shakshouka.
+Dishes common at breakfast include masoub, fatoot, ful medames, mutabbaq, and shakshouka.

 Lunch dishes

-Unlike most countries, lunch is the main meal of the day in Yemen, not dinner.
+Unlike most countries, and like Spain and Portugal, lunch is the main meal of the day in Yemen, not dinner.
 The largest amount of meat, poultry, and grains are consumed at lunch.